ankitadev/webscraping/README.md

 ### ChromeDriver

-ChromeDriver lets you perform tasks in the browser
+[ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) lets you perform tasks in the browser

 I have included ChromeDriver in the 'include' folder, but if you want to create your own project download ChromeDriver and include your path in your code

 ### Virtualenv

+ [Virtualenv](https://virtualenv.pypa.io/en/stable/) is a tool to create isolated Python environments.

 `[sudo] pip install virtualenv`

 ## Project Setup